Red Hen Publications

 Bella is Reggie’s cousin and I suspect something of a favorite niece of Walburga’s.

-Reggie is a close enough family member to have been on the periphery and sees it as another attack on his family.
+Reggie is a close enough family member to have been on the periphery and regards it as another attack on his family.
 He may not have a clue regarding the Cup, but the possession would have been evident enough to be noticeable by pretty much anyone in contact with her.
 None of Tom’s Horcruxes are backwards about being forward, after all.

 Reggie, being a Slytherin and a member in good standing of the Slug Club, privately brings the matter up with his Head of House.